Master of Education (M.Ed.)

 Curriculum and Instruction: Mathematics Education Concentration (M.Ed.) - Advanced Program

-This M.Ed. degree concentration requires thirty credits of graduate study.
+This M.Ed. degree concentration requires 30 credits of graduate study.
 The program is blended with education courses offered online and mathematics courses, taken in the mathematics department, generally on campus.
 Candidates must hold an initial license in mathematics to be admitted to this degree program.
 Those seeking professional licensure in Massachusetts should confirm the degree meets their requirements by contacting the Massachusetts Department of Elementary and Secondary Education.

 Degree requirements: Curriculum and Instruction - Math (pdf)

-Curriculum and Instruction-Option: Autism Studies (M.Ed.) - Advanced Program
+Curriculum and Instruction: Autism Studies Option (M.Ed.) - Advanced Program

-Degree requirements: Curriculum and Instruction - Autism Studies (pdf)
+Degree requirements: Curriculum and Instruction - Autism Studies

 Curriculum and Instruction-Option: Special Education (M.Ed.) - Advanced Program